Expl0dingBanana/Hubspace-Homeassistant/.github/ISSUE_TEMPLATE/02-new_device_type.md

-name: Add a new device to Hubspace plugin
+name: Add support for a device
 description: A device is missing from the Hubspace plugin
+labels: ["enhancement"]
+assignees:
+  - Expl0dingBanana
 body:
   - type: markdown
     attributes:
       value: |
-        This issue form is for adding new devices only!
+        This issue form is for adding a new device only!
   - type: textarea
     validations:
       required: false